clarafu/envstruct/README.md

 # envstruct

+Library to parse env into a struct

 ## What is envstruct
-Library to parse env into a struct

 It supports all basic parsing of environment variables into the struct object given.
-A couple of examples of it's usage is that you would pass in the following struct:
+An example of it's usage is that you would pass in the following struct:

 ```go
 type MyStruct struct {